Owanesh/ETH2324/README.md

 This project is part of a two-phase practical assignment in the course:

 ### Phase 1: Build and Send a Vulnerable VM
-Students design and set up a VM with exploitable vulnerabilities.
+We have design and set up a VM with exploitable vulnerabilities.
 The goal is to challenge another team by requiring them to identify and exploit the vulnerabilities.

 In this phase:
 - A **vulnerable VM** is prepared using Ansible.